slouc/setting-up-spark/README.md

 Code that performs the calculation in the `Main.scala` example is taken from an [official examples page](https://spark.apache.org/examples.html).

-##Setting up the cluster##
+##Setting up the local cluster##
 Of course, there's no fun in simply running a Spark job without a special dedicated cluster.
-We will see how to run the cluster (master + 4 slaves) locally. but the principle is similar if you want to have it somewhere in the cloud.
+We will now see how to run the cluster (master + 4 slaves).
+It's still not the full power of Spark since they're all running on a local machine, but once you get the hang of this, it should be fairly easy to scale out into the cloud or wherever you want.

-You will need a binary distribution of Spark for this; you can get it [here](http://spark.apache.org/downloads.html) (make sure to select the "pre-built" version).
-Note that the version you choose doesn't have to be the same as defined in `build.sbt`; however, I'm sure you're aware of possible issues that could arise if you code against one version and then run against another one.
+First of all, you will need a binary distribution of Spark for this; you can get it [here](http://spark.apache.org/downloads.html) (make sure to select the "pre-built" version).
+Note that the version you choose doesn't have to be the same as defined in `build.sbt`, but I'm sure you're aware of possible issues that could arise if you code against one version and then run against another one.

 Next step is to prepare the Spark environment.
 You can use the template config file provided with the distribution.
 We will also set the default number of workers to four: